ekonroyd/Maintenance_Management/README.md

 I also learned to manage large volumes of reference material using Zotero - a biblographic management software.

-[^1]: though this kind of information was made available through a large reference section and a rich appendix of further resources and tools
+[^1]: though, this kind of information was made available through a large reference section and a rich appendix of further resources and tools

 ## Skills Used
 * Collaboration